CloudDataLab/ChromosomeClusterIdentification/README.md

 # Chromosome Cluster Identification

-This repository releases the code and dataset of the Paper: Chromosome Cluster Identification Framework Based on Geometric Features and Machine Learning Algorithms.
+This repository releases the sample code and partial samples of the clinical dataset of the Paper: Chromosome Cluster Identification Framework Based on Geometric Features and Machine Learning Algorithms.
 This paper is under the review of the BIBM2020.